harnesscloud/ansible-deployment-harness/README.md

 On Grid5000 nodes do not have direct access to the outside network, so it is necessary to set the http_proxy and https_proxy environment variables to the value "http://proxy:3128".
 Also, you will need to install ansible to your local account, so ~/.local/bin needs to be in the path.
-The easiest thing is to do is to edit your .bashrc file on the front end node to include the following lines:
+The easiest thing is to do is to edit your .profile on the frontend to include the following lines:

     export http_proxy=http://proxy:3128
     export https_proxy=$http_proxy